nicoaira/rna_triplet_generator_py/README.md

 ## Output Format

-The generator produces CSV files with the following columns:
+The generator saves a CSV file containing one row per RNA triplet.
+The most important columns are:

-- `triplet_id`: Unique identifier
+- `triplet_id` – unique identifier for the triplet
-- `anchor_seq/anchor_structure`: Original sequence and structure
-- `positive_seq/positive_structure`: Modified sequence and structure
+- `anchor_seq` / `anchor_structure` – original sequence and predicted structure
+- `positive_seq` / `positive_structure` – sequence after applying insertions or
+  deletions
-- `negative_seq/negative_structure`: Shuffled sequence and structure
+- `negative_seq` / `negative_structure` – dinucleotide shuffled sequence and its
+  structure
+- `total_modifications` – total number of edit operations performed on the anchor
+- `*_modifications` – per-element modification counts for stems, hairpins,
+  internal loops, bulges and multi-loops
-- `*_modifications`: Counts of modifications by structural element type
+- `total_len_*` – total nucleotide length of each structural element on the anchor sequence
+- `*_insertions` / `*_deletions` – counts of individual insertion and deletion
+  events for each element
+- `f_*` columns – fractional versions of the counts, normalized by the respective element length or by the full anchor length

-Metadata is saved as JSON and included as a comment in CSV files.
+Metadata describing the parameters used for generation is stored as a JSON file and also embedded as a comment on the first line of the CSV.

+### Structure Length Calculation

+Lengths for individual structural elements are derived from the bulge graph representation produced by `forgi`.
+For stems, hairpins, bulges and multi loops the length is simply `end - start + 1`.
+Internal loops consist of two unpaired sections, so their length is the sum of the left and right segment sizes (`left_end - left_start + right_end - right_start + 2`).
+These lengths are recorded in the `total_len_*` columns and are used when computing the fractional `f_*` metrics.

 ## Comparison with Rust Version